 Pros

-Many concentrates have to contend with impurities, like leftover solvent from the extraction process.
+Many concentrates have to contend with impurities, like leftover solvents from the extraction process.
 Due to the distillation process, THC distillate doesn’t have the same issue.
 Aside from cannabis isolate, it’s one of the purest concentrates available.

 Cons